shaunthomas999/kotlin-workshop/src/fDataClasses/exercises/_01/SpringBootDataRest_InventoryAPI_Application.md

 # Spring Boot Data Rest - Inventory API - Application

 Develop a spring-boot application with spring-data-rest to provide Inventory API for products in inventory.
-Product should contain the following data:
+Product should contain the following details:

 * id: Int
 * name: String